CROWNS, VENEERS & IMPLANTS

 Crowns are placed on teeth weakened by big fillings or cracks.
 They are also often placed after root canal treatment, where it is likely that the tooth will break without this protection.
-Sometimes someone may want a crown for aesthetic reasons.
+Sometimes crowns are the best option for aesthetic improvement.

 To place a crown, the dentist has to first prepare your tooth to the correct shape.
 After this, we take an impression of the tooth and send it to our laboratory .
-In waiting for the crown to come back, we place a temporary crown to ensure you can still smile in the meantime.
+Whilst waiting for the crown to come back, a temporary crown is made to ensure you can still smile in the meantime.
 We then remove the temporary and cement the crown into place.

 We will only recommend expensive treatments such as crowns when this is the best option for you.

 If you’re still not sure or have some questions, have a chat with one of the dentists at Cameron Dental Care or watch this informative video by BlueSky Bio!

 In some cases where a tooth is missing, a good option is to place a dental implant in the jaw.
 The implant is a titanium screw that takes the place of the missing tooth root.
 The implant takes a number of weeks to join to the bone.
 This is called osseo-integration.
 After this time a crown is made that screws on to the implant.
 It is difficult to tell the difference between a normal tooth and an implant crown.

 An implant is a fixed solution to replace a missing tooth; this means that it can’t be taken in and out of your mouth like a denture.
 An implant looks and functions closest to a natural tooth out of any of the replacement options.
 Like many other body prostheses implants are made of titanium.
 They are biocompatible and accepted by the body.